DoomDesign/pfiffige-ziffern-plugin/README.md

 # Pfiffige Ziffern Plugin
 Quick'n'dirty Browserplugin (Tampermonkey / Greasemonkey) to hide Euro prices on Amazon Websites.
 Made famous through the web series "Pfiffige Ziffern" on rocketbeans.tv.

+### Installation
-Download and import hide-euro-prices.user.js into Tampermonkey / Greasemonkey in your browser.
+Download the repository as ZIP and import the whole ZIP into Tampermonkey / Greasemonkey in your browser.